From Ideation to Growth

 So let me show you your path and outline the skills you'll need to walk that path.

-Validating your business is THE MOST IMPORTANT THING you can do.
-It's so important that this book has an entire chapter on product validation.
 If you don't validate your idea, then your chance of success is absolutely minimal.
-I don't mean one in ten, I mean that you have more like one in one hundred thousand chance of being successful.
-A lot of people reading this book will know that they already have a market waiting for them and can test that market.
-For example, if you run a digital agency and have an idea for a new product that you can't find online right now for a niche market, it's so easy to validate your market.
+I don't mean one in ten, I mean that you have more like one in one thousand or less chance of being successful.
 But if you have a good idea and get started building it without testing, you're probably just throwing your money away.
 Be sure not to skip the Validation chapter!

 Once you have validated the product, then it's time to get started marketing it.

 "Wait a minute... don't we have to build the thing first?" you may be asking.

 No. A SaaS business is a sales and marketing business.
 You need to start marketing first for a number of reasons.

 - 1.It's going to take a lot of time for your website to start ranking, so if you're planning on people finding you to make a purchase, you need to get that website and some content live as soon as possible.

 - 2.You need to know what people respond to best, and it's going to take some serious time to figure that out.

 - 3.Communities don't just spring up out of nowhere, someone has to build them.
 If you're going to get great feedback, you need to know where to go to get the people and start collecting them.